src-d/blog/content/post/kallax.md

 BenchmarkGORMQuery/query-4                      2000       1311137 ns/op      427308 B/op       7065 allocs/op
 ```

-The results were surprising, the difference compared to `database/sql` was not as big as we expected, but the difference compared to GORM was huge querying and slightly better inserting.
-The difference in memory usage, though, is really big.
+The results were surprising, the difference compared to `database/sql` was not as big as we expected, but the difference compared to GORM was huge querying and slightly better inserting. **The difference in memory usage, though, is really big**.
 Being this the first stable release of kallax, which has not been carefully optimized yet, we can say the results are very promising.

 Of course, the benchmark is not really fair because kallax uses generated code, but in the end one of the things you care about your ORM is how fast it is and how many memory it uses, no matter what it does underneath.